paulywill/100-days-of-code/log.md

 1. [Going to watch/read later - python deployments](https://hynek.me/talks/python-deployments/)
 2. [git-based fabric deploys are awesome](http://dan.bravender.net/2012/5/11/git-based_fabric_deploys_are_awesome.html)
 3. [I WILL ACTUALLY MEMORIZE THIS - 12 Factor App](https://12factor.net/)

+### Day 76: December 12, 2018
+**Today's Progress**:
+Working on chapter 13 of TDD book.

+Was successful at separating tests into files.

+**Thoughts**:
+Keep looking at remote DevOps jobs.
+I found one that really excited me.
+Still have to level up a few levels (I feel).

+I'll get there.

 -------------------------------

 ### Day xx: Month Day, 2018